- Jennifer Rocha

 - Oklahoma ‘98

 Jennifer Rocha has made a name for herself as one of the top pitching instructors in the country.
-In her nine seasons at Florida, Rocha has tutored four All-American hurlers in Stephanie Brombacher, Stacey Nelson, Hannah Rogers and Lauren Haeger.
-In two of the last seven years, the Gators have turned in the top team ERA in the country and the 2014 national championship season kept the bar high as Florida posted the top ERA in the SEC (1.96) for the second consecutive year, a figure that ranked 15th in the nation.
+In her 10 seasons at Florida, Rocha has tutored five All-American hurlers in Stephanie Brombacher, Stacey Nelson, Hannah Rogers, Lauren Haeger and Aleshia Ocasio.
+In two of the last eight years, the Gators have turned in the top team ERA in the country and the 2015 national championship season kept the bar high as Florida posted the top ERA in the SEC (1.63) for the third consecutive year, a figure that ranked fourth in the nation.